MadeByMike/madebymike/_posts/2015-8-22-pattern-robust-icons.md

 	background-image: url(icon-name.svg);
 }
 ```
-This is the first of hopefully more short articles, where I share some of my favourite desing patterns.
+This is the first of hopefully more short articles, where I share some of my favourite design patterns.